Bob McDonnell 2009 gubernatorial campaign: Campaign

-McDonnell announced his candidacy for the 2009 Virginia Gubernatorial election at American Legion's Boy's State of Virginia 2007, making him the seventh consecutive elected Attorney General to run.
-McDonnell accepted the GOP’s nomination at the Republican State convention, receiving “extended applause from a boisterous crowd of more than 10,000 Republicans from across the state.”
-Less than two weeks later, State Senator R. Creigh Deeds won his party’s nomination in a primary, setting up a “rematch” from the state attorney general’s race four years earlier.
+McDonnell announced his candidacy for the 2009 Virginia gubernatorial election at American Legion's Boy's State of Virginia 2007, making him the seventh consecutive elected attorney general to run.
+McDonnell accepted the GOP's nomination at the Republican State convention, receiving "extended applause from a boisterous crowd of more than 10,000 Republicans from across the state."
+Less than two weeks later, State Senator R. Creigh Deeds won his party's nomination in a primary, setting up a "rematch" from the state attorney general's race four years earlier.

-In early June, Creigh Deeds possessed a slight edge in the polls with a 47%-41% advantage in the early polls.
-As the campaign continued to progress, the polls shifted toward McDonnell's favor, giving him even a commanding lead in some.
-When the Washington Post released McDonnell's thesis from Regent University, Deeds managed to cause McDonnell's lead to dwindle to only two percentage points in the Rasmussen.
+In early June, Deeds possessed a slight edge, with a 47%-41% advantage in the early polls.
+As the campaign continued to progress, the polls shifted toward McDonnell's favor, even giving him a commanding lead in some.
+When the Washington Post released McDonnell's thesis from Regent University, McDonnell's lead dwindled to only two percentage points in the Rasmussen.
 As the effects of the thesis began to disappear, McDonnell's campaign regained steam, ultimately taking a commanding lead heading into election day.

-McDonnell crushed opponent Creigh Deeds in the general election by a vote of 59%-41%, receiving the highest percentage of the vote for any candidate for governor since 1961.
-In addition, the Republican Party of Virginia swept all three elections: Ken Cuccinelli won the Attorney General election and Bill Bolling was reelected to a second term as Lt.
-Governor.
+McDonnell crushed Deeds in the general election by a vote of 59%-41%, receiving the highest percentage of the vote for any candidate for governor since 1961.
+In addition, the Republican Party of Virginia swept all three elections: Ken Cuccinelli won the attorney general election and Bill Bolling was reelected to a second term as lieutenant governor.

 Issues

 The McDonnell campaign strategy focused on economic issues, transportation, and public safety.
-Bob McDonnell's proposals included new job initiatives, boosting Virginia’s tourism, hospitality, and film industries, making Wallops Island the top commercial spaceport in America, and expanding growth in rural Virginia.
-McDonnell’s education proposals would move $480 million per year from school administration and put it directly into the classroom; establish more specialized high schools to support high-demand industries; increase online learning through virtual schools; and support educational mentoring programs.
-McDonnell has frequently expressed his support for President Barack Obama’s ideas on increasing parental choice through charter schools.
+McDonnell's proposals included new job initiatives, boosting Virginia’s tourism, hospitality, and film industries, making Wallops Island the top commercial spaceport in America, and expanding growth in rural Virginia.
+His education proposals would move $480 million per year from school administration and put it directly into classrooms, establish more specialized high schools to support high-demand industries, increase online learning through virtual schools, and support educational mentoring programs.
+McDonnell has frequently expressed his support for President Barack Obama's ideas on increasing parental choice through charter schools.

-McDonnell has said that his priority as Governor would be employment for Virginians.
-He has favored right-to-work laws, low operating cost of government and a simplified tax code.
+McDonnell said that his priority as governor would be employment for Virginians.
+He favored right-to-work laws, low operating cost of government and a simplified tax code.

 Transportation

-McDonnell's campaign also addressed transportation, a major issue in heavily congested areas of Virginia.
-His plan includes issuing $3 billion in transportation bonds that had been approved by the Virginia General Assembly in 2007; modernizing the Virginia Department of Transportation; and encouraging public-private partnerships to improve infrastructure.
-He wants to widen I-66, improve I-95, and finish Metro to Dulles.
+McDonnell's campaign addressed transportation, a major issue in heavily congested areas of Virginia.
+His plan included issuing $3 billion in transportation bonds that had been approved by the Virginia General Assembly in 2007, modernizing the Virginia Department of Transportation, and encouraging public-private partnerships to improve infrastructure.
+He wanted to widen I-66, improve I-95, and finish Metro to Dulles.